ace-racer/AnuragChatterjeeProfile/readme.md

 # A web application which contains a timeline of my academic and professional journey so far #

 ## References ##
-Base template have been obtained from here: http://getbootstrap.com/2.3.2/examples/fluid.html
+Base template was obtained from here: http://getbootstrap.com/2.3.2/examples/fluid.html

 ## How to run the application locally ##